-- Start the ServeRAID Configuration program (see "Starting the ServeRAID Configuration Program" on page 77). - Select Rebuild/Device Management from the Main Menu; then, press Enter. - Select Erase Device Event Log from the next menu; then, press Enter to clear the log.
+- 1. Start the ServeRAID Configuration program (see "Starting the ServeRAID Configuration program" on page 77). - 2.
+Select Rebuild/Device Management from the Main Menu; then, press Enter. - 3.
+Select Erase Device Event Log from the next menu; then, press Enter to clear the log.

-Replacing a Faulty Drive: To avoid the loss of critical data, it is important that you replace and rebuild a defunct (DDD) drive promptly.
+Replacing a faulty drive: To avoid the loss of critical data, it is important that you replace and rebuild a defunct (DDD) drive promptly.

-The results of hard disk drive failures depend on the configuration of your disk arrays and the number of drives that fail.
+The results of hard disk drive failures depend on the configuration of the disk arrays and the number of drives that fail.
 Before you remove or replace a DDD drive, review the following examples.